10 – Rainbow in Your Eyes

-Our Top 10 Al Jarreau songs list looks back at the songs of one of pop culture’s greatest male vocalist of all time.
+Our Top 10 Al Jarreau songs list looks back at the songs of one of pop culture’s greatest male vocalists of all time.
 Al Jarreau has a style all of his own.
-Blending jazz, r&b and an incredible sense of scat all together has made Al Jarreau an artist that has entertained millions of music fans for over forty years.
+Blending jazz, R&B, and an incredible sense of scat all together has made Al Jarreau an artist who has entertained millions of music fans for over forty years.
 Al Jarreau’s first studio album was released in 1975 entitled We Got By.
 His most recent studio album was released in 2014 titled My Old Friend: Celebrating George Duke.
-In between those two he released over thirty studio and live albums.
+In between those two, he released over thirty studio and live albums.
 With a catalog of such brilliant records and songs filled with substance, it was hard to pick only ten Al Jarreau songs to present here.
 Nonetheless, here they are……

 # 10 – Rainbow in Your Eyes

 We open up our top 10 Al Jarreau songs list very appropriately with Al Jarreau’s first charting single release of his career.
 The beautiful song “Rainbow In Your Eyes,” was released in 1976.
 The song was released on Al Jarreau’s second album entitled Glow.
 This was an album that featured some of the best jazz musicians in the business including Larry Carlton on guitar who had lit up so many of the great Steely Dan songs of the 70s.

 Also on the recording were members of The Crusaders including Joe Sample and Wilton Felder.
 “Rainbow In Your Eyes,” was the album’s opening track.
 It just broke into the Billboard R&B Charts peaking at number ninety two.
 The song was written by the legendary Leon Russell.